DeepsDali/Game/README.md

 \* Dynamically generate cards by creating divs.
 Loop through the shuffled images to use on the front panel.
 Assign an image name attribute to identify individual cards.

-\* Add event listener on cards to check if card is clicked and log every click as 1 move.
+\* Add event listener on cards to check if card is clicked and log 2 consecutive clicks as 1 move.
 A class `flip` would toggle the front and back of the card.

 \* Create a compare cards function which would add a new class of `selected` to the cards when clicked.
 The cards would be put in an array and on the array length becoming 2 the images would be compared to check if they match based on their name attribute.
 If they matched a css pointer property would make them unclickable and their `selected` class would be removed.
 If not the cards would flip back after a second.